 No need to thank me for my inherent thoughtfulness.
 But, by all means, “Drink a cup of kindness,” or eggnog, or Champagne, or “name your favorite adult beverage,” for me.
 And, if you are a teetotaler, water will do nicely, thank-you!

-As I complete my final post of 2020, and, prayerfully and faithfully reflect upon the year framed by the narrative of COVID-19, I leave with you this familiar Irish Toast:
+As I complete my final post of 2021, and prayerfully and faithfully reflect upon another year framed by the narrative of COVID-19, I leave with you this familiar Irish Toast:

 May the road rise up to meet you.

 May the wind always be at your back.